Desktop Mobile

 Section Key Takeaways

-Introduction The Flywheel Effect is a metaphor for sustained business growth, emphasizing gradual acceleration and momentum building.
+Introduction The Flywheel Effect represents sustained business growth, with a focus on gradual momentum building.

-Understanding The Flywheel Effect Originating from physics, the concept applies to business as a cycle of actions and results that build upon each other, contrasting with traditional step-by-step or breakthrough models.
+Understanding The Flywheel Effect It's a cycle of actions and results that build on each other, contrasting with traditional step-by-step models.

 Read more